-Chickpea Recipe Adapted
+Chickpea Stew Recipe

-This dish is adapted from a recipe in Nigel Slater’s Kitchen Diaries II.
+This vegetarian stew is adapted from a recipe in Nigel Slater’s Kitchen Diaries II.
 I really fancied the combination of flavours.
 I have simplified the recipe quite a bit, but I think it works really well.
 Also happily, this what Nigel says he wants you to – use the recipe as a base and then go on to do your own thing.

 This Spicy Chickpea Stew is based on a recipe from Nigel Slater’s book.
 It is an easy, delicious midweek meal!